hahnicity/ardsdetection/README.md

 Checkout the `ccx` tag

     git checkout ccx
-    python train.py --algo RF -fsm chi2 --split-type kfold --n-new-features 8
+    python train.py --from-pickle processed_dataset.pkl --algo RF -fsm chi2 --split-type kfold --n-new-features 8

 ## Citing
-If you used my dataset or the work herein please cite us :bowtie:
+If you used our dataset or the work herein please cite us :bowtie:

 ```
 @article{rehm2021use,